Super Star Wars: Return of the Jedi

-Super Star Wars: Return of the Jedi is an action video game developed by LucasArts and Sculptured Software and published by JVC Musical Industries for the Super Nintendo Entertainment System in North America on June 22, 1994, Europe on March 30, 1995 and in Japan on June 23, 1995.
-It is based on the 1983 film Return of the Jedi.
-It was ported to the Game Boy and Game Gear by Realtime Associates, which were published by THQ in 1995.
-The game was re-released on the Wii Virtual Console in North America on September 7, 2009 and in PAL regions on October 16, 2009, alongside the other games in the Super Star Wars series.
+Super Star Wars: Return of the Jedi, also known as Super Return of the Jedi, is a 1994 action video game developed by LucasArts and Sculptured Software and published by JVC Musical Industries for the Super Nintendo Entertainment System.
+It is a sequel to Super Star Wars (1992) and Super Star Wars: The Empire Strikes Back (1993) and is based on the 1983 film Return of the Jedi.
+Ports to the Game Boy and Game Gear were developed by Realtime Associates and published by THQ in 1995.
+The game was re-released on the Wii Virtual Console in North America on September 7, 2009, and in PAL regions on October 16, 2009, alongside the other games in the Super Star Wars series.

 Plot and gameplay

 Super Star Wars: Return of the Jedi follows closely the standard set by the previous two Super Star Wars games, with the return of selectable characters (on specific levels), multiple playable characters and Mode 7 quasi-3D vehicle sequences.
 The controls are identical to the second game, and this installment also includes its predecessor's password save option.
 It loosely follows the plot of Return of the Jedi, with some added scenes, such as Luke Skywalker having to fight through the Death Star to get to The Emperor.
-In addition to the standard Luke Skywalker, Han Solo, and Chewbacca, Princess Leia and Wicket appear as playable characters.
+In addition to the standards Luke Skywalker, Han Solo, and Chewbacca, Princess Leia and Wicket appear as playable characters.

 Bosses include Jabba the Hutt, the Rancor beast, Darth Vader and The Emperor.
 Vehicle sequences include the Endor speeder bike chase, and a cruise in the Millennium Falcon.
 Luke Skywalker no longer has nine Force powers to work with but five and it is easier for him to "recharge" his abilities.
 He also cannot use any variation of the blaster in this game.
 Princess Leia is unique in that her appearance and playstyle changes in accordance with the plot.
 She uses a staff as the bounty hunter Boushh when approaching Jabba's palace, fights with a broken chain as Jabba's escaped slave on his sail barge, and wields a blaster when fighting on Endor as a Rebel leader.

 Release

+LucasArts released the game simultaneously with their other SNES title Indiana Jones' Greatest Adventures.